daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that adds execute permission to the owner of the file hello.
 6. Multiple permissions
 Write a script that adds execute permission to the owner and the group, and read permission to other users ile hello.
+7. Everybody!
+Write a script that adds execution permission to the owner, the group owner and ther other users, to the file hello . the file hello will be in the working directory
+.
+You are not allowed to use commas for this project